-- Students may purchase healthy snacks from the vending machines in the cafeteria (not the CAC) during the passing time prior to RTI - Students may not come into the cafeteria during class meetings to purchase snacks to take to their homerooms. - The snack machines in the cafeteria may be used by students during their assigned lunch period.
+- Students may purchase healthy snacks from the vending machines in the cafeteria (not the CAC) - Students may not come into the cafeteria during class meetings to purchase snacks to take to their homerooms. - The snack machines in the cafeteria may be used by students during their assigned lunch period.